-4.1 The College will process applications efficiently and effectively by ensuring:

-- Students apply for courses by completing an application form, either online (or in some limited circumstances in paper form). - Course discussion arrangements are centrally administered through Admissions. - Course discussions for full-time courses will be offered in line with a College calendar of dates. - Applicants from key feeder schools may alternatively be invited for course discussions during in-school interview sessions agreed with their school. - Where appropriate students will be given a conditional offer certificate on the evening of the course discussion.
-More detailed offer letters are issued within 10 working days of the course discussion process being completed. - Marketing, Guidance & Admissions staff, Curriculum Leaders, Subject Area Managers and A Level subject staff are briefed on the application process annually. - 4.2 The College will match prospective students to the most appropriate course for them by ensuring: - All course information is accurate and clear. - All course information includes sufficient detail on the course content for the prospective student to have a clear understanding of what the course will cover. - All course information leaflets contain clear entry requirements. - All students have the opportunity for an impartial guidance interview. - All applicants for full-time and substantial part-time courses will have a one to one course discussion with an admissions tutor (for overseas students please see Section 11), either through a face to face meeting or online platform. - Applicants for Entry Level programmes will be offered a taster and where appropriate a second course discussion. - All interviewers (Curriculum Leader, Subject Area Manager, course tutor, lecturer or admissions team member) use a standardised approach to course discussions, including standardised documentation and completion of an interview record summary. - Students whose choice is unclear at application or at course discussion will be contacted and offered further guidance. - Where a student is refused an offer onto a course or cannot progress to the second year of a course they will be given a clear explanation based upon entry requirements and eligibility.
+- 4.1 The College will process applications efficiently and effectively by ensuring: - Students apply for courses by completing an application form, either online or in some limited circumstances in paper form. - Course discussion arrangements are centrally administered through Admissions. - Course discussions for full-time courses will be offered in line with a College calendar of dates. - Applicants from key partner high schools may alternatively be invited for course discussions during in-school interview sessions agreed with their school. - Where appropriate students will be given a conditional offer certificate on the evening of the course discussion. - Marketing, Guidance & Admissions staff, Curriculum Leaders, Curriculum Managers and A Level subject staff are briefed on the application process annually. - 4.2 The College will match prospective students to the most appropriate course for them by ensuring: - All course information is accurate and clear. - All course information includes sufficient detail on the course content for the prospective student to have a clear understanding of what the course will cover. - All course information leaflets contain clear entry requirements. - All students have the opportunity for an impartial guidance interview. - All applicants for full-time and substantial part-time courses will have a one to one course discussion with an admissions tutor (for overseas students please see Section 11), either through a face to face meeting or online platform. - All interviewers (Curriculum Leader, Curriculum Managers, course tutor, lecturer or admissions team member) use a standardised approach to course discussions, including standardised documentation and completion of an interview record summary. - Students whose choice is unclear at application or at course discussion will be contacted and offered further guidance. - Where a student is refused an offer onto a course or cannot progress to the second year of a course they will be given a clear explanation based upon entry requirements and eligibility. - Refusal onto a course will not be on the grounds of one reference only.
+Where a reference is not satisfactory but students have demonstrated a commitment to their chosen course

-- Refusal onto a course will not be on the grounds of one reference only.
-Where a reference is not satisfactory but students have demonstrated a commitment to their chosen course through course discussion and have, or are likely to gain, the appropriate entry qualifications, a second reference and/or other information will be sought. - Where proof of achieved grades or details of predicted grades are not available at course discussion this will recorded as one of the conditions of the offer. - Any applicant who is refused entry onto a course will have the right to appeal. - Any applicant who is dissatisfied with the admissions process will have the right to make a complaint. - Following interview all applicants will be offered a conditional place, an unconditional place or a guidance interview. - Each student will have the opportunity to discuss whether they are on the right course during the first half-term and offered further guidance if appropriate.
+- through course discussion and have, or are likely to gain, the appropriate entry qualifications, a second reference and/or other information will be sought. - Where proof of achieved grades or details of predicted grades are not available at course discussion this will recorded as one of the conditions of the offer. - Any applicant who is refused entry onto a course will have the right to appeal. - Any applicant who is dissatisfied with the admissions process will have the right to make a complaint. - Following interview all applicants will be offered a conditional place, an unconditional place or a guidance interview. - Each student will have the opportunity to discuss whether they are on the right course during the first half-term and offered further guidance if appropriate.